systemd/systemd/docs/CONTAINER_INTERFACE.md

 6. The `/run/host/container-uuid` file may be used to pass the same information as the `$container_uuid` environment variable (see above).
 This file should be newline terminated.

+7. The `/run/host/credentials/` directory is a good place to pass credentials into the container, using the `$CREDENTIALS_DIRECTORY` protocol, see above.

 ## What You Shouldn't Do